Codezerker/Truffaut/README.md

 ])
 ```

+### `TruffautSupport` API Reference

-For a full reference of the `TruffautSupport` supporting module, please check [here](Documentations/TruffaultSupport-Full-Refenrece.md).
+For a full reference of the `TruffautSupport` supporting module, please check [here](Documentations/TruffautSupport-API-Reference.md).

+### Examples

-For a real-life example of a Truffaut slides, please check [this repo](https://github.com/CocoaHeads-Auckland/wellington-mobile-refresh-2017).
+For real-life examples of Truffaut slides, please check [this repo](https://github.com/CocoaHeads-Auckland/wellington-mobile-refresh-2017) or [this repo](https://github.com/CocoaHeads-Auckland/talk-unicode).

 ## Caveats and Known Issues